rydaws/rydaws/README.md

 ### Hi, I'm <a href="https://www.linkedin.com/in/ryan-dawson-558123192/"> Ryan </a> 👋

+- I am currently a full-stack developer working at Flexible IT enhancing their web-based applications as well as desktop application bringing forth new ideas and fortifying them for the future.
-- 👀 I currently work for Isles Softworks LTD working on their Island Clash product which is a SaaS Minecraft Server and KnowQuest Inc. as apart of the Backend Development team.
+- 👀 I currently volunteer for Isles Softworks LTD working on their Island Clash product which is a SaaS Minecraft Server and KnowQuest Inc. as apart of the Backend Development team.
-- 🌱 I’m using learning Java, HTML, CSS, and Javascript and look forward to expanding my knowledge.
+- 🌱 I’m learning React, NextJS, & Electron and look forward to expanding my knowledge.
 - 📫 How to reach me dev.rdawson@gmail.com

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=rydaws&count_private=true)